 Overall, delays in the examination of the application and granting of financial assistance are still observed.
-Currently, the average processing time of applications for material reception conditions at the SWS is approximately 2-3 months, depending on the district.394 This is due to various administrative difficulties, including: staff shortages; demanding paperwork and requirements for documentation to be gathered and submitted by beneficiaries; and difficulties experienced by the applicants in physically reaching and meeting with Welfare Officers.
-Furthermore, if an application for material assistance is submitted with an address confirmation issued by the municipality authorities and not a rental agreement, applicants will not receive rent allowances and the foreseen amounts for bills and daily expenses will also be deducted.
+Currently, the average processing time of applications for material reception conditions at the SWS is approximately 1-3 months, depending on the district.
+This is due to various administrative difficulties, including: staff shortages; delays in conducting home visits to verify address by SWS; demanding paperwork and requirements for documentation to be gathered and submitted by beneficiaries; and difficulties experienced by the applicants in physically reaching and meeting with Welfare Officers.
+If an application for material assistance is submitted without all the necessary documentation applicants will not receive rent allowances and the foreseen amounts for bills and daily expenses will also be deducted.

-The revised application for MRC is available in English, Greek, Somali, Kurdish, Farsi and Arabic and it collects basic information for the applicant and the household members as well as information on spoken languages and the need for a translator.
-The Social Welfare Services will not accept the application, unless a copy of the confirmation of submission of application for asylum, a copy of the Alien Registration number (ARC) and - if more than 9 months since the date of the application for asylum has passed - a confirmation of registration with the Labour Office as unemployed is required.

-Regarding the criteria to access MRC, from 2016 until 2022, the criteria and level of MRC were not included in the Law or in a Ministerial decision but only in the application used in practice for MRC.395 In 2022, a new Ministerial Decision which determines the criteria and level of MRC was issued,396 as well as a new application form.397 According to the new Ministerial Decision, to become a beneficiary of MRC the person must be an applicant for international protection, for whom MRC cannot be covered in Reception and/or Accommodation Centres, who lives in the areas controlled by the Republic of Cyprus and both the applicant and their family members meet the following conditions:
+The revised application for MRC is available in English, French, Greek, Somali, Kurdish, Farsi and Arabic and it collects basic information for the applicant and the household members as well as information on spoken languages and the need for a translator.
+The Social Welfare Services will not accept the application unless a copy of the confirmation of submission of application for asylum, a copy of the Alien Registration number (ARC) and - if more than 9 months since the date of the application for asylum has passed - a confirmation of registration with the Labour Office as unemployed is attached to the application.
+Regarding the criteria to access MRC, from 2016 until 2022, the criteria and level of MRC were not included in the Law or in a Ministerial decision but only in the application used in practice for MRC.
+In 2022, a new Ministerial Decision which determines the criteria and level of MRC was issued, as well as a new application form.
+According to the new Ministerial Decision, to become a beneficiary of MRC the person must be an applicant for international protection, for whom MRC cannot be covered in Reception and/or Accommodation Centres, who lives in the areas controlled by the Republic of Cyprus and both the applicant and their family members meet the following conditions: